GrupoDiana/BRT-Documentation/docs/applications/annotated-audio.md

-# Annotated Audio SOFA Convention
+# Annotated Receiver Audio SOFA Convention

 The AnnotatedReceiverAudio is a proposed <a href="https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)" target="_blank">SOFA (Spatially Oriented Format for Acoustics)</a> convention to record and store (binaural) audio data at the receivers, annotated with geometric information.
 It is being currently discussed and considered as work in progress for the SOFA standard.